linas/learn-experiments-en/run-19/README.md

   Ouch.
 I think I know why, its the gar/gdr or word-pairs.
 * real    2741m46.211s elapsed time to submit.
 * find pair-counted/fanfic |wc 4476
-  This does not match the official count; seems a few files got lost...
+  This does not match the master count; seems a few files got lost...
 * find ~/text-master-copy/alpha-fanfic-tranche-2/split-books/ |wc 4499
+* `(Anchor "Num blocks" (ctv 1 0 4433))` so some didn't get counted!?
 * telnet tot-cnct: 22376 -- how is this possible!?
 * telnet stalls: 4461 -- one stall per file.
 This makes sense.